 Bodegas Berceo´s history is really close to the history of wine culture in the region of La Rioja.
-Its existence and foundation goes back to the XX century, more exactly in 1801.
+Its existence and foundation goes back to the XIX century, more specifically in 1801.

 Some decades after it was founded, in 1863, the French vineyards were being devastated by the phylloxera (a little plant flea that gets attached to the leaves of the plant and also in the roots of the vine, licking the sap so that the plant not only gets harmed but also ends up dying).